CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 # Intro
-The PostgreSQL Translation Engine allows PostgreSQL users to translate tables into new specifications using translation rules.
+The PostgreSQL Table Translation Framework allows PostgreSQL users to translate tables into new specifications using translation rules.
 The primary components are:
 * The engine, implemented as a set of pl/pgsql scripts.
 * A set of helper functions to facilitate translation.
 * A translation table that uses helper functions to validate the source data and define the translation rules.